- How did PAWS start?

 You can help the animals in our care by donating items from our wish list.
 PAWS is not able to accept bags or cans of food that have been opened or are expired.
-Donations can be delivered to PAWS Companion Animal Shelter or PAWS Cat City during our regular business hours.
+Donations can be delivered to PAWS Wildlife Center, Companion Animal Shelter or PAWS Cat City during our regular business hours.
 We will provide you with a tax-deductible receipt for your contribution.
 Thank you for your support!

 How much money goes to fundraising and administration?

 PAWS is committed to keeping our fundraising and administration costs as low as possible.
 This ensures that community support truly benefits the animals in our care—providing food, supplies, expert veterinary care, and love, and funds our education and advocacy initiatives.
-In 2013, fundraising and administration accounted for 15.7% of PAWS' total operating budget.
 For more detail, PAWS' audited financial statements are available by calling 425.412.4038.
 You can also learn more about PAWS’ budget and work for the animals in our most recent Annual Report.

 How old do I have to be to volunteer?